CSE232-MSU/CSE232/syllabus.md

 A student who is unable to complete an assignment by the specified due date because of illness or a personal emergency should contact their lecture instructor.
 If the student's explanation is acceptable, the assignment due date will be extended (or their lecture instructor will make other appropriate arrangements).

 A student is allowed to miss up to two laboratory sessions without penalty, so illness or personal emergency can be accommodated without needing to notify us.
 If a long-term illness or personal emergency consumes more than two, the student needs to contact their lecture instructor.
+Similarily, homework assignments have 2 drops, so unless an illness lasts longer than a week, the drop policy should cover you.

 ## Academic Honesty